gdinn/mips_image_processing/README.md

 <li>Contrast adjust for grayscale images (better performance) and for colored ones</li>
 </ul>

-Author: Igor Godinho Debastiani
+<p>Author: Igor Godinho Debastiani</p>
-It was made as a college work to the grade Microprocessors at Instituto Federal de Santa Catarina (IFSC).
-Florianópolis, Brazil.
+<p>It was made as a college work to the grade Microprocessors at Instituto Federal de Santa Catarina (IFSC).
+Florianópolis, Brazil.</p>